 - Faux Symbolism: The prologue shows hemophage victims wearing black hats and clothing, being harassed by skinheads, and herded into camps.
 This sequence serves no narrative purpose and is never referenced again.

 - Possibly because after the opening sequence, almost all the hemophages were executed?
 As Violet herself says, "The ones that survivedů started fighting back."

 - Fight Scene Failure: Whilst Storming the Castle, Violet faces one room full of Mooks in pure-white NBC gear, which just makes the Bloodless Carnage all the more blatant.
 Combined with relatively tame choreography, this fight is a particular low point in the film.

 - The duel between Violet and Daxus has its problems, too.
-The idea is So Cool, It's Awesome—a Sword Fight in total darkness, lit only by the fact that the swords are on fire—but because they actually filmed it straight, without employing Hollywood Darkness, you can't make much sense of what's going on.
+The idea is awesome—a Sword Fight in total darkness, lit only by the fact that the swords are on fire—but because they actually filmed it straight, without employing Hollywood Darkness, you can't make much sense of what's going on.